squeak-smalltalk/squeak.org/_pages/development_process.md

 ## Developer access

 [The board](/board/) manages developer access to the repositories at <http://source.squeak.org/>.
 Very active contributors can ask the board for direct write access to the *trunk*.
 Anybody can suggest other contributors for *trunk* access.

-## License

-All code submitted to the repositories must be licensed under [The MIT License](https://opensource.org/licenses/MIT).

 ## How Commits to the Inbox are Merged
 If a change in the inbox is accepted the following should be done by a core developer to merge it: